 - Your CD continues to earn interest throughout the life of the loan.

-- Lenders allow you to use funds the way you choose.
+- Lenders typically allow you to use funds any way you choose.

-- Banks and credit unions usually offer generous terms.
-In fact, some banks allow you to repay funds for up to 10 years.
+- Banks and credit unions usually offer generous terms, sometimes allowing you to repay funds for up to 10 years.

 - Borrowers with poor credit often qualify for CD-secured loans.